Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 Morning:

-Hot drinks served at sunrise.
+Hot drinks served when you rise.
 Light or hearty breakfast depending on the day’s plan.

 Midday: